georgiee/coding-for-kids/slides.md

 # [fit] Digitalwerkstatt

 ---
-^ There are regular courses and one-off workshops for children from 5 to 14 years

-^ Their program is about coding, robotics, stop motion movies and exploring worlds in Minecraft.
+^ Their program is about coding with Scratch, Robotics, Stop Motion movies and exploring worlds in Minecraft.

 ^ If you want to try it, just drop them a mail like I did.